-2024 2023
+2025 2024

 S\$ S\$

 Rental expense:

-Within one year 350 3,850
+Within one year 350

-Within 2 to 5 years - 350

-350 4,200

-14 Related company transactions
+18 Related company transactions

 Some of the Company's transactions and arrangements are with related company and the effect of these on the basis determined between the parties are reflected in these financial statements.
 The balances with these parties are unsecured, interest free and repayable on demand unless otherwise stated.